CMUAbstract/tartan-artibeus-hw/ta-base/README.md

-# Tartan Artibeus Control Board
+# Tartan Artibeus Base Plate

-Tartan Artibeus control board
+Tartan Artibeus Base Plate (for use in TA-1)

 ## Directory Contents